Organics and Compost

 Using a backyard composter is a great way to manage your waste at home – and a way to produce your own compost.
 Leaves, yard waste, and some food waste (e.g., coffee grounds, vegetable peelings, and fruit scraps) can be composted in your backyard with a composter.
 It benefits the environment by reducing the amount of waste going to landfill and reducing the production of greenhouse gases.

-You can check with Peterborough GreenUP for helpful advice on composting.
+You can check with Peterborough GreenUP for helpful advice on composting and being eco-friendly.
 It is recommended that you DO NOT put meat, fish, bones, fatty foods or dairy products in your backyard composter as they can cause odours and attract pests.
 “Composting completes the food cycle by returning plant scrap nutrients to the soil,” states Tegan Moss, Executive Director of GreenUP.
 “Many gardeners refer to compost as ‘black gold', mostly due to its dark, earthy colour and nutrient-rich content that is a valuable addition to your beds.”

 News, alerts, notices, agendas and minutes directly to your email.